startxfr/sxapi-core/docs/resources/http.md

 ## Resource endpoints

-This module come with one single endpoint with can interact with any http method.
+This module come with one single endpoint who can interact with any http server.

 [1.
 Call endpoint](#call-endpoint)